UBC-MDS/nasdaq_scorecards/README.md

 The **Clustering** tab helps identify patterns among Nasdaq 100 stocks by grouping companies with **similar financial characteristics**.
 This is done using an **unsupervised machine learning technique** called **DBSCAN (Density-Based Spatial Clustering of Applications with Noise)**, which automatically detects groups of stocks based on the 5 scoring metrics mentioned above.
 The groupings of the different stocks are visualised using a **2D scatter plot** can be used for intuitive exploration.
 To achieve this 2D projection of the 5 scoring metrics, a dimensionality reduction technique called PCA was used.

 ### Data
-Get a glimpse of the raw data for further exploration
+Get a glimpse of the raw data for further exploration.

 ## Features
 - **Filter stocks by sector** to focus on industries of interest.